Carnitine O-octanoyltransferase

-Thus, the two substrates of this enzyme are octanoyl-CoA and L-carnitineand its two products are CoA and L-octanoylcarnitine.
+Thus, the two substrates of this enzyme are octanoyl-CoA and L-carnitine and its two products are CoA and L-octanoylcarnitine.

-This reaction is easily chemically reversible, and does not require any energy input, as both fatty acyl-CoAs and fatty acylcarnitines are considered chemically “activated” forms of fatty acyl groups.
+This reaction is easily reversible, and does not require any energy input, as both fatty acyl-CoAs and fatty acylcarnitines are considered chemically “activated” forms of fatty acyl groups.

+Nomenclature

+The systematic name of this enzyme is octanoyl-CoA:L-carnitine O-octanoyltransferase.
+Other names in common use include: